 Whatever thoughts or emotions come to you, lay your sacred word over them.
 That is, when you feel scared you’ll never get pregnant, repeat “Trust” or “Acceptance” until you feel calm and focused on God.
 If you keep frantically thinking about getting pregnant or what will happen if you don’t get pregnant, savor your sacred word: “Faith” or “God’s will be done.”

-Be silent for a couple of minutes after your prayer for fertility
+Be silent for a couple of minutes after you pray for a baby

-Taking two or three minutes to transition from your centering prayer to everyday life will help you bring your “God feelings” into your attempts to get pregnant.
-One benefit of this type of pregnancy prayer is that it helps you feel peaceful, hopeful, faithful, and able to accept of whatever comes your way.
+Taking two or three minutes to transition from centering prayer to everyday life will help you bring your “God feelings” into your attempts to get pregnant.
+One benefit of learning how to pray for a baby is that it helps you feel peaceful, hopeful, faithful, and able to accept of whatever comes your way.